ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

-be **powerful** (allowing for complex tests), to be **flexible** (extensible to meet the needs of different SUTs and different tests), to be **easy to use** (so that tests can be written quickly), to be **easy to maintain** (so that tests can be updated quickly) and **reliable** (so that tests can be trusted).
+be **powerful** (allowing for complex tests), to be **flexible** (extensible to meet the needs of different SUTs and different tests), to be **easy to use** (so that tests can be written quickly), to be **easy to maintain** (so that tests and the harness itself can be updated quickly) and **reliable** (so that tests can be trusted).

-As of October 2024 the test harness is designed to work with Tango devices, and specifically to support tests for integration of TMC with CSP in Mid, but it can be extended to work with other types of components.
+The test harness is designed to work with SKA subsystems' Tango devices, specifically to support integration tests where you have one or more SKA subsystems (e.g., TMC, CSP, etc.) deployed as a production component or as an emulator.
+At the moment the test harness is specifically designed to work with the TMC subsystem, integrated with CSP, SDP and the dishes (TMC in Mid); in the future, it may be extended to support other subsystems and other SUT variants.

 This test harness comprises: